RobertBowie/chatterbox-client/README.md

 Make sure to have a valid config.js inside the env folder.

-### SpecRunner - mocha
+### SpecRunner - Mocha

-The specrunner contain both the tests for the client
+The specrunner contains both the tests for the client.

 ### Testing